iamyashsharma43/HIKARU/README.md

-Hikari is a minimal web application designed for users to create, manage, and share their personal stories and blogs with ease.
+Hikaru is a minimal web application designed for users to create, manage, and share their personal stories and blogs with ease.

 ## Table of Contents